 This past week I got an excellent two player game off of my pile of shame: BattleCON: War of Indines.

 War of Indines is one of many BattleCON games.
-Every BattleCON game is an attempt to re-create the feeling and tactics of a 2D fighting video game, games like Street Fighter and Mortal Combat.
+Every BattleCON game is an attempt to re-create the feeling and tactics of a 2D fighting video game, games like Street Fighter or Mortal Combat.
 Does War of Indines manage to pull that off?
 You are going to have to read on to find out.

 Disclosure: Some links in this post are affiliate links.
 As an associate, I earn from qualifying purchases.
 There is no cost to you and we get a small kickback if you buy something through one of these links.
 Using links like these helps to keep this blog and our podcast going.

 A quick note about different versions of War of Indines.

 Checking on Board Game Geek it looks like there have been a variety of different versions of BattleCON: War of Indines released.
 There was an original version released in 2010.
 This is now known as the “Classic” system and is long out of print.
 That version featured a different art style for each character, a different board style and supposedly multiple printing errors.

 The version I have is the “Remastered” version.
 This has the same eighteen characters but they are all drawn by the same artist and match the art style of the rest of the series.
 Many of the card issues were fixed and some of the fighters were tweaked to be better balanced.

 There is also the Extended Edition which was released in 2014.
 According to BGG, this adds new costumes, extra game systems and more arenas.

 The important point to note is that my comments are about the “Remastered” version.
 That’s the version I own and have played.

 I was very impressed by my first play of BattleCON: War of Indines.